ferrydeboer/fluentassertions-analysis/docs/hotspots_codescene.md

 A large part of the api exposes the means to provide reasons with potential formatting parameters.
 There are strings and object arrays.
 For another part the library is built to assert values of primitives.
 So it should come as no surprise for certain `Assertions` classes.

+# Conclusions

+What started off as an analysis resulted in a certain necessity to describe CodeScene itself.
+It was also the first time I've been using it myself.
+So apart from drawing conclusions from it's output in regards to the questions what candidates we can identify for refactoring I will spend a few words about the tool itself.

+## Refactoring candidates

+The `Assertions` parts of the codebase identified as problematic are also the parts which are very resistant to change.
+Because addressing the violations for a large part implies introducing breaking changes to the essence of the library, a Fluent API that needs discoverability.
+I don't see any way out of that apart from redesigning the whole API or adding complexity using facades to achieve better modularization.
+This renders a lot of the hotspots as a fact that can't be tampered with.
+It's mostly the **complexity** dimension where improvements then are still possible.
+And some debates can be had about the intentionality desirability of certain clones.
+But looking at the short term 7.0 priorities this will provide more value on the medium term.
+For an open source project such improvements are nice for new devs to contribute but by no means relevant to any near term changes.

+So based on the data provided by CodeScene this is not bad news.
+The code that is more open to change is of quite good quality.
+This is confirmed by the average Code Health of 9.
+With some further tweaking & filtering it is probably possible surface some less urgent but still valuable improvements.

+## CodeScene

+It was the first time I've been using CodeScene after I started reading the books of CodeScene's founder, Adam Tornhill.
+In this assessment I have only been playing with the features regarding the Code Health parts of the tool.
+Purely based on the outcomes the debt is relatively well under control.
+It mostly showed that certain debt can be hard if not impossible to reduce due to design API decision combined with a high public consumption of that public API.
+Leaving that aside the remaining debt identified is fairly limited.
+I'm inclided to say it mostly added value making explicit what can't be fixed.
+For the goals of identifying and fixing debt related to shorter term the value remaning was limited to some complexity & duplication.
+Metrics that are not unique to CodeScene in identifying.
+And that debt does not directly seem to affect the roadmap.

+Which does not say it can't provide value on the longer term to maintain quality.
+There are parts which I have not been using either because they're not within the scope of this assessement or due to license limitations which could provide value.
+One thing within the license is the knowledge distribution which could be relevant in assessing possible documentation gaps or needed handovers.
+Another interesting element is the defect tracking which adds another dimension onto the hotspots.
+After all, those hotspots with the largest amount of fixes are most relevant candidates for refactoring.
+I definitely see a lot more value of applying CodeScene in larger scale commercial contexts.
+Features such as the delivery performance look very valuable in improving release frequency.